-CALL FOR PUBLIC COMMENTS ON THE REVISED NATIONAL NORMS AND STANDARDS FOR FUNDING TECHNICAL AND VOCATIONAL EDUCATION AND TRAINING COLLEGES
+THE NATIONAL NORMS AND STANDARDS FOR FUNDING TECHNICAL AND VOCATIONAL EDUCATION AND TRAINING COLLEGES

-I, Bonginkosi Emmanuel Nzimande, Minister of Higher Education, Science and Technology hereby invite public comments on the Revised National Norms and Standards for Funding Technical and Vocational Education and Training Colleges (NSF-TVET Colleges) in accordance with section 23 of the Continuing Education and Training (CET) Act, 2006 (Act No. 16 of 2006), as set out in the Schedule.
+I, Bonginkosi Emmanuel Nzimande, Minister of Higher Education, Science and Technology, with the concurrence of the Minister of Finance hereby publish the revised National Norms and Standards for Funding Technical and Vocational Education and Training Colleges (NNSF-TVET Colleges) in accordance with section 23 of the Continuing Education and Training (CET) Act, 2006 (Act No. 16 of 2006), as set out in the Schedule.
+The implementation of the funding norms will be effective from 01 April 2021.